Gman-Superfly/AKIRA/architecture_theoretical/THEORY_NOTES_FOR_DEEP_CONSIDERATION.md

 - Global scene reasoning with constraints
 - Planning problems (Sokoban-like)

-This is a FEATURE, not a bug — it defines AKIRA's scope.
+This is a FEATURE, not a bug, it defines AKIRA's scope.
 ```

 **Action Required:**